manvendrarai2002/GRPtasker/README.md

 -----

-## ✨ Features
+✨ Features

-**Next.js 14 App Router:** The application uses React and server route handlers for a modern and efficient frontend.
+Next.js 14 App Router: The application uses React and server route handlers for a modern and efficient frontend.

-**Tailwind CSS:** The design system is built with Tailwind CSS, supporting a clean and dark-mode friendly theme.
+Tailwind CSS: The design system is built with Tailwind CSS, supporting a clean and dark-mode friendly theme.

-**Prisma ORM with SQLite:** Data is managed using Prisma, with key models for `User`, `Group`, `Task`, `ChecklistItem`, `Comment`, and `Notification`.
+Prisma ORM with SQLite: Data is managed using Prisma, with key models for User, Group, Task, ChecklistItem, Comment, and Notification.

-**JWT Auth:** Secure authentication is handled via JWT (JSON Web Tokens) with an `httpOnly` cookie, protecting key routes.
+JWT Auth: Secure authentication is handled via JWT (JSON Web Tokens) with an httpOnly cookie, protecting key routes.

-**Admin Dashboard:** Admins have a central hub to create and manage tasks, users, and groups, as well as manage group membership.
+Admin Dashboard: Admins have a central hub to create and manage tasks, users, and groups, as well as manage group membership.

-**Task Details:** Users can view and manage tasks with features like checklist toggles, comments, and progress tracking.
+Task Details: Users can view and manage tasks with features like checklist toggles, comments, and progress tracking.

-**Analytics Dashboard:** The application includes a server API and page for comprehensive analytics and automated reporting.
+Analytics Dashboard: The application includes a server API and page for comprehensive analytics and automated reporting.

-**Notifications:** Users receive notifications for new comments on tasks.
+Notifications: Users receive notifications for new comments on tasks
 -----

 ## 🚀 Getting Started